genestack/user-docs/docs/user-guide/doc-odm-user-guide/about-sc-hdf5-transformations.md

 **Cell metadata** — extracted primarily from the `obs` in H5AD input file, or the equivalent structure in 10x H5 input.
 This includes per-cell annotations such as barcodes, cluster assignments, quality control metrics, and any other experimental annotations.
 Multidimensional representations stored in `obsm` (such as PCA or UMAP coordinates) and pairwise cell annotations from `obsp` can also be extracted.

 **Feature metadata** — extracted from `var`, and optionally from `varm` and `varp`.
 This includes per-gene annotations such as gene identifiers and gene names.
-For supported species, the transformation can also map Ensembl or NCBI gene identifiers to gene names automatically.
+For supported species, the transformation can also map Ensembl or NCBI gene identifiers to gene names automatically (see [Gene ID to name mapping](attribute-mapping.md#gene-id-to-name-mapping)).

 **The expression matrix** — extracted from `X`, which contains count or normalized expression values.
 The transformation validates the matrix dimensions against the extracted cell and feature metadata, then writes the matrix in a Brotli-compressed format optimized for ODM ingestion.